Universal Zulu Nation: Zulu Nation in France

 The Zulu movement was introduced to France in 1982 by Afrika Bambaataa when the New York City Rap Tour performed in several cities (Paris, Lyon, Metz, Belfort, Mulhouse) with artists PHASE 2, Futura 2000, Dondi, Grandmaster D.ST, the Rock Steady Crew, Rammellzee, the double dutch group Buffalo Girls.
 The Zulu Nation was centered in suburban Paris since most immigrants lived beyond the city limits.
 Since 1987, the Zulu Nation's ties to the French hip hop community have waned.
 Since Afrika Bambaataa's tour of France in 2008 and a Zulu Nation reunion in Paris, new movements of the Universal Zulu Nation have emerged in different cities in France.
 According to Veronique Henelon, "French rap specifically has been a multi-dimensional expression of ties with Africa."
-The first hip-hop television show reportedly appeared in France.
+The first Hip Hop television show reportedly appeared in France.
 It was called 'H.I.P.
 H.O.P.' and was aired by the TF1 channel in 1984.

+During the 80's the French Chapter of the UZN spread The Culture further than just their own borders.
+One of the greatest tools of spreading The Message was a fanzine called "The Zulu Letters".

+It was through this fanzine that Zulu Chapters, new and old, got introduced to each other.
+The zine was run by amongst others Queen Candy and King Skull.

+Queen Candy was the link to Africa and assisted with the first Chapter being launched on the Cape Flats in Cape Town, South Africa, specifically Mitchell's Plain.
+King Jamo was/is the King, of now dormant Chapter, in Mitchell's Plain with the area's first 2 Chapters being in Eastridge and Westridge with Shy aka thEshYonE being the King of Westridge.

+Through "The Zulu Letter" links were made with UZN Chapters all around the World, including Australia, where Broke and Boesta were the Kings in the early 90's.